Lead's Urban Legacy

 Ongoing research projects related to endocrine disruption is compiled by the World Health Organization's International Programme on Chemical Safety.

 Google's unique search tool finds relevant scholarly material published online from academic publishers, professional societies, preprint repositories, and universities.

 The Agency for Toxic Substances and Disease Registry's Hazardous Substance Release/Health Effects Database provides information on the release of hazardous substances and the effects of hazardous substances on human health.

 Household Products Database

-Search by product, ingredient, or the manufacturers' Material Safety Data Sheets to find contents, health effects, and safety information on a wide range of household products used with cars, in homes, on yards, and for personal and pet care.
+Search by product, ingredient, or the manufacturers' Material Safety Data Sheets for health effects, and safety information on household products in homes, on yards, and for personal and pet care.

-International Programme on Chemical Safety (IPCS) and the Canadian Centre for Occupational Health and Safety (CCOHS) present internationally peer reviewed information on commonly used chemicals that may also contaminate the environment and food.
+International Programme on Chemical Safety & the Canadian Centre for Occupational Health and Safety peer reviewed information on commonly used chemicals that may also contaminate the environment and food.

 Nuclear Receptor Signaling Atlas

 For scientists studying nuclear receptors, their coregulators, and their role in disease.

 Office of Scientific and Technical Information (OSTI)